Last updated:

 Key takeaway: Voice UTM provides specialized security designed for voice protocols while maintaining the performance and reliability that business communications require.

-How Does Voice Network Security Impact Central Florida Businesses?
+How Does Voice Network Security Impact Businesses?

-Central Florida’s major industries face distinct voice security challenges.
+Today’s major industries face distinct voice security challenges.
 Theme parks and hospitality businesses handle high-volume customer service calls containing payment information, making them prime targets for eavesdropping attacks.
 Medical facilities throughout the region process protected health information over voice systems, creating HIPAA compliance requirements that extend to phone conversations.

 The aerospace and defense contractors near Cape Canaveral deal with classified communications that require military-grade voice encryption.
 These organizations can’t afford any security gaps, as a single compromised call could result in contract termination and federal investigations.